Home Blog CDL Weight Rules

 You scaled your truck, and the ticket says:

 You need to move weight from the Drives to the Trailer.
+You have two options:

 The "Hole" Rule of Thumb

-1 Hole ≈ 250 to 500 lbs.
-To fix the problem above (2,500 lbs overweight on drives), you would slide the trailer wheels forward about 5-6 holes to shift weight onto the trailer.
+To fix the problem above (2,500 lbs overweight on drives), slide the trailer wheels forward about 5-6 holes.
+After sliding, re-scale to verify.

 Related Study Guide